scorpido74/azure-docs.nl-nl/articles/expressroute/expressroute-locations.md

 * Vraag een ExpressRoute-circuit aan met het exchange-punt wanneer uw connectiviteitsprovider verbinding maakt met Microsoft.
   * Volg de stappen in [Create an ExpressRoute circuit](expressroute-howto-circuit-classic.md) (Een ExpressRoute-circuit maken) om connectiviteit in te stellen.

-## <a name="connectivity-through-satellite-operators"></a>Connectiviteit via satelliet operators
+## <a name="connectivity-through-satellite-operators"></a>Connectivity through satellite operators
-Als u extern bent en geen glasvezel connectiviteit hebt of als u andere connectiviteits opties wilt verkennen, kunt u de volgende satelliet-Opera tors controleren.
+If you are remote and don't have fiber connectivity or you want to explore other connectivity options you can check the following satellite operators.

 * Intelsat
 * [SES](https://www.ses.com/networks/signature-solutions/signature-cloud/ses-and-azure-expressroute)
 * [Viasat](http://www.directcloud.viasatbusiness.com/)

-## <a name="connectivity-through-additional-service-providers"></a>Connectiviteit via aanvullende service providers
+## <a name="connectivity-through-additional-service-providers"></a>Connectivity through additional service providers

 | **Connectiviteitsprovider** | **Exchange** | **Locaties** |
 | --- | --- | --- |